 Results for Olympic Stadium Esplanade

-When we talk about surviving a Jackalope, we’re not talking about surviving the fearsome half-jackrabbit, half-antelope creature of lore.
-Rather, we’re talking about wringing maximum satisfaction out of the fourth edition of Montréal’s unique urban action sports festival Jackalope, which takes place July 17-19 on the outdoor Esplanade of the Olympic Stadium.
+[Updated on August 8 2016] When we talk about surviving a Jackalope, we’re not talking about surviving the fearsome half-jackrabbit, half-antelope creature of lore.
+Rather, we’re talking about wringing maximum satisfaction out of the fifth edition of Montréal’s unique urban action sports festival Jackalope, which takes place August 19 to 21 on the outdoor Esplanade of the Olympic Stadium.
 Let this be your guide to getting in on the action.
 What to expect at Jackalope: Thousands and thousands of adrenaline junkies and urban action sports enthusiasts gathering for three days of high-level competitions, demonstrations and participation in an eclectic range of sports disciplines including skateboarding, wakeskating, motocross, slacklining, highlining, rock climbing, a fixed-gear bike race and more.
 Enhancing the experience are over 40 pop-up shops and food trucks, DJs and, of course, the after-parties.
 Where you’re going: From a sports, architectural and entertainment perspective, you’re going to one of the coolest places on the island of Montréal.
 The Olympic Park, built for the 1976 Montréal Summer Olympics, is the site of the city’s one-of-a-kind Olympic Stadium, formerly the home of the Montréal Expos, and the winter domicile of the city’s professional soccer team, the Montréal Impact.
-While there bus lanes that connect to the east Montréal Olympic Stadium, the easiest,… / Read More →
+While there bus lanes that connect to… / Read More →

 We can be comfortably certain that the African wise man or woman who coined the proverb “It takes a village to raise a child” wasn’t figuring Montreal’s Olympic Park Winter Village into their observation.
 Still, as villages go, while our annual celebration of winter recreation may or may not raise your offspring’s life game, it’s pretty much guaranteed to supply him or her (or you) with the kind of outdoor frozen fun that creates memories that do indeed last a lifetime.